Andrew Joseph Thynne: Politics

 In 1882 Thynne was appointed a member of the Queensland Legislative Council.
 He was Minister for Justice and Attorney-General of Queensland in the second McIlwraith ministry from June to November 1888 and held the same position when the ministry was reconstructed under Morehead until August 1890.
 He was honorary minister in the McIlwraith-Nelson ministry from May to October 1893, and again Minister for Justice and Attorney-General of Queensland in the succeeding Nelson ministry from October 1893 to October 1894, then postmaster-general until March 1897, and from March 1896 to March 1898 minister for agriculture.

 He took a particular interest in agriculture, and was largely responsible for the founding of the agricultural college at Gatton and for the state experimental farms.
 During this busy period of Thynne's life he also represented Queensland at the 1891 federal convention, at the 1894 Colonial Conference held in Ottawa, Ontario, Canada and at the postal conference at Hobart, Tasmania in 1895, and at the Pacific Cable conference in 1895–6.
 He was associated with the foundation of the University of Queensland, became a member of the first senate in 1910, vice-chancellor in 1916, and chancellor in 1926.

 Military service

 Thynne had joined the Queensland Volunteer Defence Force when a young man in 1867 and had attained the rank of Lieutenant-Colonel.
 He was a first-rate rifle-shot, having twice won the Queen's prize, and more than once captained the Queensland rifle team.
 During the 1914–18 war he was appointed the first chairman of the Queensland Recruiting Committee.
 He carried out that role with immense energy until he resigned this post to carry on a campaign for conscription.

 Other interests

 Thynne had a range of other interests.
-At various times he was president of the Queensland Ambulance Transport Brigade, the Boy Scouts Association, the Chamber of Agriculture, the Law Association, and was chairman of the Board of Technical Education.
+At various times he was president of the Queensland Ambulance Transport Brigade, the Boy Scouts Association, the Chamber of Agriculture, the Law Association, Brisbane's Johnsonian Club and was chairman of the Board of Technical Education.
 He retained his seat in the legislative council until it was abolished in 1922.